 1.)
-League of New Hampshire Craftsmen - The League of NH Craftsmen has an annual contract / lease agreement with Mount Sunapee to operate the annual Craftsmen's Fair which always opens on the first Saturday in August and runs for nine (9) days.
+League of New Hampshire Craftsmen - The League of NH Craftsmen has an annual contract / lease agreement with Mount Sunapee to operate the annual Craftsmen's Fair each summer.
+The Craftsmen's Fair always opens on the first Saturday in August and runs for nine (9) consecutive days.

-Fair set up activities on the grounds of Mount Sunapee generally begin during the third week of July to prepare for the Fair opening in early August.
-The Craftsmen's Fair is scheduled for August 6, 2016 through August 14, 2016 this year.
+Fair set-up activities on the grounds of Mount Sunapee generally begin during the third week of July to prepare for the Fair opening in early August.
+The Craftsmen's Fair is scheduled for August 4, 2018 through August 12, 2018 this year.